Parbelaez/ci_fsd_pp4_the_wc/README.md

 If you are a writer, you can create a new story, or you can continue an existing one.
 You can also add a new chapter to an existing story.
 And, if you are a photographer, you can upload your photos, and let the writers do the rest.

+## How to collaborate and rules

+1. An author starts a story or postes and image as a kick-off for a story.
+    * The author will give the Story a Title wich can be changed at any point, even at the end of the project.
+    * The Author must give a Main Genre to set the mood that she/he is looking for.
+    * The Author can set a Sub Genre to give freedom of writing to her/his collaborators.
+    * The Author must give an Abstract of what she/he thinks would lead the story.
+It should be comprehensive enough to set the tone and the mood of the story.
+    * The Author can add an image to the story.
+This image will be used as the cover of the story.
+(Optional)
+    * The Author must give a deadline for entries.

+2. Any user with a registered account and access to the story (future feature) can add a comment to the story.
+    * The comment can be a normal comment, or a proposal of story continuity (chosen from the *"type"* field).

+3. After the deadline is due, The Author will choose up to 3 writings and publish them indicating her/his preferred one.
+This Writing will immediately have a 10% weight more than the others.

+4. All users can vote by liking the writings (and can vote for the three of them if they want) for their preferred writing.
+The voting will be open for 1 week.

+5. After the voting period is over, the writing with the most votes (including that 10% weight from the Authors chosen one) will be chosen as the next chapter of the story.

+6. The process will be repeated until the writer decides to end the story, or until the story is not voted for 3 times in a row.

+*NOTE:* on every iteration, the Author will decide if she/he would like to add a new chapter to the story, or if she/he would like to end the story.

 ## Project setup

 ### Install dependencies